ansible-collections/ansible.utils/docs/ansible.utils.index_of_lookup.rst

 Synopsis
 --------
-- This plugin returns the indicies of items matching some criteria in a list
+- This plugin returns the indices of items matching some criteria in a list.
-- When working with a list of dictionaries, the key to evaluate can be specified
+- When working with a list of dictionaries, the key to evaluate can be specified.
-- ``index_of`` is also available as a ``filter plugin`` for convenience
+- ``index_of`` is also available as a ``filter plugin`` for convenience.
-- Using the parameters below- ``lookup('ansible.utils.index_of', data, test, value, key, fail_on_missing, wantlist``)
+- Using the parameters below- ``lookup('ansible.utils.index_of', data, test, value, key, fail_on_missing, wantlist``).